|

 Our fonts are provided in one of three formats:

-- TrueType: a standard font format for general use.
+- TrueType: a standard font format for

-- OpenType: based on TrueType information, and containing
+- OpenType: based on TrueType

-the potential for advanced typographical features.
-Our latest and all
+information, and containing the potential for advanced typographical

-future fonts will be in this format.
+and all future fonts will be in this format.

 The Medieval

-Unicode Font Initiative is a workgroup of medieval scholars aiming to establish
+Unicode Font Initiative is a workgroup of medieval

-a common consensus on the use of Unicode to formalise the availability
+of Unicode to formalise the availability of historical

-of historical glyphs within typography.
+glyphs within typography.

-All Crazy Diamond Design OpenType fonts conform to the latest MUFI specifications,
+All Crazy Diamond Design OpenType fonts conform to the

-and we are fully supportive of MUFI's aims and objectives.
-For full details
+MUFI's aims and objectives.
+For full details on MUFI, see:

 http://www.mufi.info/

-Our original Truetype typefaces are provided as two fonts: 'ancient'
+Our original Truetype typefaces are provided as two

-and 'modern' (OpenType typefaces contain both modern and ancient characters
+fonts: 'ancient' and 'modern' (OpenType typefaces contain

-in the same OT font).
+both modern and ancient characters in the same OT font).

-- Ancient Fonts contain the standard upper and lower case characters,
+- Ancient Fonts contain the standard

-They also contain historical characters such as the long-s, abbreviations
+purposes.
+They also contain historical characters such

-and ligatures, in place of more obscure characters such as the registered
+more obscure characters such as the registered and

-as the principal font for the typeface, allowing easy access to the historical
+font is used as the principal font for the typeface,

-- Modern Fonts are identical to the standard character set of any TrueType
+- Modern Fonts are identical to the

-(eg. the copyright symbol) is required.
+character (eg. the copyright symbol) is required.

 Special Cases

-- Capital Sets: Rustic Capitals, Written Square Capitals
+- Capital Sets (eg. Rustic Capitals, Written

-These deviate from our standard typefaces in that only
+These deviate from our standard typefaces in that only a

-characters exist as these were not in use at the time of the original
+lower-case characters exist as these were not in use at

-scripts.
-However, with these exceptions a complete modern character
+exceptions a complete modern character set is provided,

-set is provided, including all punctuation, foreign and accented
+including all punctuation, foreign and accented

 characters.